MudrikaAlla/Emoji-Interpreter/README.md

 # Emoji-Interpreter
 This is an Emoji Interpreter made using ReactJS created with CodeSandbox.
+This is my first React Project.